 Now the earlier you start training a child in good behavior the easier it is.
 I am not one who thinks that a person is ever too old to learn socially acceptable behavior but if you don’t teach it to your child someone else – like his parole agent, may need to step in and teach them.

 One trap parents fall into is to yell, the worse the child gets the louder and longer the parent yells.
 This results in a condition called “parental deafness” this is similar to another medical syndrome called “married-man deafness syndrome” which I have written about elsewhere, only parental deafness develops at a much younger age.
 For a good description of “parental deafness,” you might want to check out “The Discipline Book” by Sears and Sears.
 They talk a lot about the way to teach a young child to behave.
-Most of the time I see older people, teens and even adults which were cheated out of their lessons on behavior at a young age and now need some remedial work on behaving.
+Most of the time I see older people, teens, and even adults who were cheated out of their lessons on behavior at a young age and now need some remedial work on behaving.

 So the conclusion is: Children who are taught socially acceptable behavior at a young age are more able to control their own behavior at a later point in their life.
 And good self-control is one factor in being able to recover from the bumps in life’s road.

-In future blogs, I plan to write more about behavior, resiliency and what to do if you were absent the day these lessons were taught.
+In future blogs, I plan to write more about behavior, resiliency, and what to do if you were absent the day these lessons were taught.
 We should also look at some of the things you can do if you are responsible for some remedial education on behavioral control.
-So what do you think about discipline, behavior and its relationship to resilience?
+So what do you think about discipline, behavior, and its relationship to resilience?

 Seven David Joel Miller Books are available now!